Fallen10112/lssdscanner/content/default/issues/2021-05-01-on-going-major-incident.md

   - Blaine County
 enableComments: false
 ---
 A woman has been shot down by Sandy Shores.
-Deputies responded to the incidents with a Detective to handle the case.
-The woman was taken by the Fire Department, her life is not in danger anymore.
-The suspect remains on the loose.